dev-iz/Bank-Loan-Insights/README.md

-2.Navigate to the Bank Loan Insights folder.
+Navigate to the Bank Loan Insights folder.

-3\.
 Open the .pbix file in Power BI Desktop for interactive analysis.

-4\.
 Review analytical\_BI\_report.pdf for a static version of insights.

-5\.
-Use financial\_loan.xlsx as the data source if reloading or modifying dashboards.
+Use financial\_loan.xlsx as the data source if reloading dashboards.